Facebook Statistics: A View From the Top of the Online Heap

 Facebook user demographics show that 73% of urban residents visit the site frequently, while only 66% of those in rural areas are regular users.

-Although Facebook demographic statistics continue to show higher usage rates among urban residents, the percentage of users in rural areas has been climbing.
+Although Facebook demographic statistics show higher usage rates among urban residents, the percentage of users in rural areas has been climbing.

-Four in 10 people report that they have taken a break of several weeks or months from Facebook.
+31. Four in 10 people report taking a break of several weeks or months from Facebook.

 (Pew Research Center)